rejojer/PageIndex/README.md

 Please see a detailed introduction of the [PageIndex framework](https://pageindex.ai/blog/pageindex-intro).
 Check out this GitHub repo for open-source code, and the [cookbooks](https://docs.pageindex.ai/cookbook), [tutorials](https://docs.pageindex.ai/tutorials), and [blog](https://pageindex.ai/blog) for additional usage guides and examples.

-The PageIndex service is available as a ChatGPT-style [chat platform](https://chat.pageindex.ai), or could be integrated via [MCP](https://pageindex.ai/mcp) or [API](https://docs.pageindex.ai/quickstart).
+The PageIndex service is available as a ChatGPT-style [chat platform](https://chat.pageindex.ai), or can be integrated via [MCP](https://pageindex.ai/mcp) or [API](https://docs.pageindex.ai/quickstart).

 ### 🛠️ Deployment Options
 - Self-host — run locally with this open-source repo.